nikita-t1/server-config/05_msmtp.md

 #tls_crl_file ~/.tls-crls

 # Mail account
-# TODO: Use your own mail address
+# TODO: Use your own mail address // [!code focus]
-account bob@meindedomain.de
+account bob@meindedomain.de // [!code focus]

 # Host name of the SMTP server
-# TODO: Use the host of your own mail account
+# TODO: Use the host of your own mail account // [!code focus]
-host smtp.meindedomain.de
+host smtp.meindedomain.de // [!code focus]

 # This is especially important for mail providers like
 # Ionos, 1&1, GMX and web.de